 The HSA inventory was general in nature, resulting in major data gaps, especially those related to the distribution and abundance of aquatic organisms - native and introduced - inhabiting the streams.
 The State of Hawaii Division of Aquatic Resources (DAR) has since continued to expand the knowledge of aquatic biota in Hawaiian streams.
 Products from their efforts include the compilation and publication of an Atlas of Hawaiian Watersheds and Their Aquatic Resources for each of five major islands in the state (Kauai, Hawaii, Oahu, Molokai, and Maui).
 Each atlas describes watershed and stream features, distribution and abundance of stream animals and insect species, and stream habitat use and availability.
-Based on these data, a watershed and biological rating is assigned to each stream to allow comparison with other streams on the same island and across the state.
+Based on these data, a watershed and biological rating is assigned to each stream to allow easy comparison with other streams on the same island and across the state.
 The data presented in the atlases are collected from various sources, and much of the stream biota data are from stream surveys conducted by DAR.
 Currently, efforts have been focused on updating the atlases with more recent stream survey data collected statewide, and developing up-to-date reports for Commission use in determining the interim IFS recommendations for east Maui.
-The following is a brief summary of findings for Paakea Stream.
+At this time, an updated draft inventory report on Waiaaka is pending and an analysis of DAR's findings will be included in the Final IFSAR.
+The original report submitted by DAR will be made available at that time.